TW527E/GoodBots-for-GitHub/README.md

 # GoodBots for GitHub
 Curated lists of IP addresses/whitelists of good bots and crawlers.
-Includes GoogleBot, BingBot, DuckDuckBot, etc.
+BUT ONLY GITHUB.

 All IP-Lists are in the [CIDR-Notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) and can be used as whitelists in your webserver's firewall or as an exception for rate-limits.